Understanding Contractor Payments and Payroll Tax Exemptions in New South Wales

 Practical Steps for Businesses

-- Review every contractor arrangement annually.
+- Review all contractor arrangements annually.

-- Document the exemption you believe applies.
+- Document the exemption you believe applies to each contractor.

-- Seek professional advice to avoid errors.
+- Seek professional advice to avoid costly errors.

 Final Thoughts